nanomsg/nng/docs/ref/api/msg/nng_msg.md

 These scratch areas, the "{{i:headroom}}" and "{{i:tailroom}}", are automatically included when allocating a message.

-Using `nng_msg_reserve` to ensure that adequate buffer space is availabe in advance can reduce repeated allocations and data copies when modifying messages.
+Using `nng_msg_reserve` to ensure that adequate buffer space is available in advance can reduce repeated allocations and data copies when modifying messages.

 ## RETURN VALUES